Small Business HQ

 5. Bitrix24

 Remote working seems to be the new normal.
 Bitrix24 is an excellent Salesforce alternative for many businesses, providing tons of options for staying in touch, collaborating, and sharing information.
+This CRM system can be particularly useful for businesses with multiple departments that need to work together seamlessly.

 To give you a peek into Bitrix24’s Project management and collaboration functionality, you can create departments or projects and add employees to them.
 This works as a basis for segmenting teams for workgroups, knowledge sharing, and communication.

-And speaking of communication, Bitrix24 facilitates integration with more than 70 VoIP providers including Nextiva, RingCentral, and Vonage.
+And speaking of communication, Bitrix24 facilitates integration with more than 70 VoIP providers, including Nextiva, RingCentral, and Vonage.
 You can even rent a number and pay via the tool itself.

 6. Pipedrive